Javihaus/Geometric-Analysis-of-Reasoning-Trajectories-in-LLMs/README.md

 ## Citation
 If you use this work in your research, please cite:
 Marín, J. (2024).
-Optimizing AI Reasoning: A Hamiltonian Dynamics Approach to Multi-Hop Question Answering. arXiv preprint arXiv:2410.04415
+Geometric Analysis of Reasoning Trajectories: A Phase Space Approach to Understanding Valid and Invalid Multi-Hop Reasoning in LLMs. arXiv preprint arXiv:2410.04415v3
 (DOI:10.48550/arXiv.2410.04415)